cristianastan2/AOES-CLIM-CLIM670-Intro/_episodes/01-syllabus.md

 * Final Project: 50% (25% written paper; 25% presentation)

 #### _Assignments_
-Assignments are provided throughout the course weeks that require you to perform an analyze model experiments as we learn how to do them in class.
+Several assignments are provided throughout the course that require you to perform or analyze model experiments.
+Assignments will be submitted to Blackboard unless otherwise specified.
 Assignments will be graded as satisfactory (A), not satisfactory (C), or not/minimally attempted (F) promptly after the due date.
-Feedback will be provided via Blackboard or Github Issues.
+Feedback will be provided via Blackboard.

 If the assignment is graded not satisfactory or not attempted, you may redo the assignment until it is satisfactory until the last day of class (Dec 1).
 You must notify me if you wish me to re-grade a re-submitted assignment.